Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ```
 This will leave each level of the texture image in `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL`.

-We're now going to write the function generates the mip maps:
+We're now going to write the function that generates the mip maps:

 ```c++
     void generateMipmaps(int32_t texWidth, int32_t texHeight) {